mrphys/UCL_ICS_researchProjects/README.md

 # UCL Institute of Cardiovascular Science iBSc and MSc in Cardiovascular Science Project Matching Algorithm

+## Overview

-This is the code used for the UCL ICS iBSc and MSc Cardiovascular Science programmes to optimally match all students to their desired projects.
+This page documents the process used for the UCL Institute of Cardiovascular Science iBSc and MSc Cardiovascular Science programmes to match students and supervisors for their independent research project modules.
+A workflow for the process can be seen in the flowchart below.
+In short, however, the

 Code used for matching UCL ICS students to research projects for the iBSc and MSc for 2022